lzaoral/javacard-smpc-rsa-proxy-app/README.md

 # JavaCard SMPC RSA Proxy

+Proxy application providing the interface between the reference implementation and the on-card applet.

 The `CardManager.java` and `Util.java` files are based on the [JavaCard Template project with Gradle](https://github.com/crocs-muni/javacard-gradle-template-edu) project.